erisu/cordova-electron/DOCUMENTATION.md

 ```

 ### Preview a Project

+For Electron, it is not necessary to build the application for previewing.
+Since the building process can be slow, it is recommended to pass in the `--no-build` flag to disable the build process when previewing.

 ```
 $ cordova run electron --no-build
 ```

-For Electron, it is not necessary to build the application before previewing.
-Since the building process can be slow, it is recommended to use the `--no-build` flag when previewing to disable the build process.

 ### Build a Project
-#### Debug Builds
+**Debug Builds**
 ```
 $ cordova build electron
 $ cordova build electron --debug
 ```

-#### Release Builds
+**Release Builds**
 ```
 $ cordova build electron --release
 ```

-**Difference between macOS and Mac Apple Store:**

-See the Signing Configurations on how to setup.

 <!-- @todo Update prepare.
-## Customizing the Application's Icon
+Customizing the Application's Icon

 In the `config.xml` file, there should be an Electron platform node with the icons defined.
-Example seen as below:
+The example is seen as below:
 ```
 <platform name="electron">
   <icon src="res/electron/icon.ico" />